 Unlike some other trades that many people find to have low earning potential, welding comes with a large potential.
 You can earn as much, or even more, as a lawyer or doctor does.
 This is a fact that so many overlook when considering a career.
 Some of the top-ranking welders work in the military, underwater, or pipe welding sectors, earning as much as $100,000 to $200,000 per year.
 Sure, you will also find welding positions that start with a much lower salary, but as with any job out there, with hard work and dedication, there is always a way to work your way into a higher paying position.

 Instead of sitting at a desk day-in and day-out, you get to get your hands dirty on the job every day.
 This means you don’t need to worry about time moving slowly or being bored while you’re working.
 This is an ever-changing career and one that will keep you busy each day once you are established in the welding field.
 You could be working on a rail car one day then moving to a pipeline or even off-shore the next.
 Whatever metal object needs to be welded, you will be called to handle the job efficiently and effectively.

-The job outlook for welders is promising in the future.
-With many businesses seeking a skilled welder, a welder is easily able to find a secure job in the workforce.
+The job outlook is promising.
+Many businesses are looking for skilled welders and you can consider it one of the more secure jobs available.
 Striving towards safety awards and bettering your skills can also be high on your list.
-Welding may not be the choice for everyone, but for those interested it can be a lucrative, rewarding career to have.
+Welding may not be the choice for everyone, but for those interested, it can be a lucrative, rewarding career to have.
 Essentially, welders build the world we live in.